When Religion Hurts You

 "Both compassionate and wise, When Religion Hurts You is the informative guide needed when making sense of and healing from the disorienting and painful experience of religious trauma.
 I plan to read and reread it, and I believe it will be a book people can come back to repeatedly on their path to individual and community healing."

-Hillary L. McBride, PhD, psychologist, author, speaker, podcaster
+Hillary L. McBride, PhD, psychologist, author, speaker, and podcaster

 David Hayward, a.k.a.
 NakedPastor